 How to Get an HVAC License in Arkansas

 To sit for an Arkansas Department of Labor and Licensing HVACR contractor exam, you must be pre-approved by the board.
 To apply for an exam, read the HVAC/R Contractor License Rules and Regulations and mail an original notarized HVAC/R Contractor Application to the board’s office.

 Arkansas Department Of Labor and Licensing HVAC Division 900 West Capitol Ave., Suite 400 Little Rock, AR 72201

 WORK EXPERIENCE: Before you can apply for a contractor’s license, you must gain the necessary years of experience.
 There are three ways to do that:

 Work as a registered HVAC technician under the supervision of a licensed HVAC Contractor for at least two years.

 Graduate from a board-approved training program.
-Typically, those programs include at least 6 months on-the-job experience or you may be required to complete that 6 months hands-on training after graduating.
+Typically, those programs include at least six months of on-the-job experience or you may be required to complete that six months of hands-on training after graduating.

 Be currently licensed in another state with licensing laws substantially similar to those of the State of Arkansas.

 APPLY TO TAKE EXAMINATION: Once you’ve fulfilled the work experience requirements, you may apply to take the license exam.
-In order to be approved to sit for the examination, you must submit to the licensing board: a notarized application that includes your Social Security Number, a list of your minimum two years’ work experience, and pay the appropriate licensing fee.
+To be approved to sit for the examination, you must submit to the licensing board: a notarized application that includes your Social Security Number, a list of your minimum two years’ work experience, and pay the appropriate licensing fee.